 He is survived by two sisters, Rose Marie Willingham and Dorothy Harriman, and numerous nieces and nephews.
 He was preceded in death a brother, Louis Mancini, and three sisters, Margaret Malczyski, Theresa Mancini and Josephine Bushkuhl.

-A Vigil service will be prayed at St. Joseph Church, Tontitown, on Tuesday, August 13, at 7 p.m., with a Funeral Mass at St. Joseph’s on August 14, at 10 a.m.
-A second Vigil Service will be conducted at the Cathedral of Saint Andrew on Thursday, August 15, at 7 p.m., with a Mass of Christian Burial at the Cathedral on Friday, August 16, at 11 a.m.
-Burial will follow at “Priest’s Circle” in Calvary Cemetery, Little Rock.
+A Funeral Mass was at St. Joseph’s on August 14, at 10 a.m.
+A second Vigil Service was conducted at the Cathedral of Saint Andrew on Thursday, August 15, at 7 p.m., with a Mass of Christian Burial at the Cathedral on Friday, August 16, at 11 a.m.
+Burial followed at “Priest’s Circle” in Calvary Cemetery, Little Rock.